jaywunder/lisp-js/README.md

 LISP in javascript.

 My own dialect LISP.
 Just for funzies.
 The goal of this project isn't to make a pretty compiler, or anything nice at all.
-It's so figure stuff out for myself and have fun.
+It's to figure stuff out for myself and have fun.
 I've done some research on how to make languages, but of course I'm probably doing something wrong.
-I hope to make a similar dialiect in Rust when I'm done with this.
+I hope to make a similar dialect in Rust when I'm done with this.
 Have fun reading my mess!

 ###Syntax overview: